angeella/pARI/README.md

 # ARIpermutation
 DOI: 10.5281/zenodo.3673779

 **ARIpermutation** is the package developed to compute the All-Resolution Inference (ARI) method in the permutation framework.
-Therefore, this method doesn 't assume any distribution about the null distribution of the p-values, It needs to satisfy the exchaneability assumption as all permutation-based methods.
+Therefore, this method doesn't 't assume any distribution about the null distribution of the p-values.
+It needs to satisfy the exchangeability assumption as all permutation-based methods.

-As the parametric ARI, this method aims to compute simultaneous lower confidence bounds for the number of true discoveries, i.e. active voxels, in the fMRI framework.
-The function takes as input the list of copes, i.e. constrast maps, one for each subject, given by neuroimaging tools as FSL, SPM etc.
+As the parametric ARI, this method aims to compute simultaneous lower confidence bounds for the number of true discoveries, i.e., active voxels, in the fMRI framework.
+The function takes as input the list of copes, i.e., contrast maps, one for each subject, given by neuroimaging tools as FSL, SPM, etc.

-Having these data, you can insert a cluster map that can be the high-level output from some neuroimaging software, a region of interests (ROI) etc. If you want to construct these cluster maps using a supra-threshold statistic rule, you can specify the threshold into the argument ```thr``` of the function.
+Having these data, you can insert a cluster map that can be the high-level output from some neuroimaging software, a region of interests (ROI), etc. If you want to construct these cluster maps using a supra-threshold statistic rule, you can specify the threshold into the argument ```thr``` of the function.

-Therefore, the function ```ARIpermCT``` returns the lower bounds of true discoveries, i.e. active voxels, for each cluster coming from the cluster map inserted.
+Therefore, the function ```ARIpermCT``` returns the lower bounds of true discoveries, i.e., active voxels, for each cluster coming from the cluster map inserted.

-You can insert these cluster maps as many times as you want, because the Permutation-based ARI, as the parametric version, allows for **circular analysis**, still controlling for multiplicity of inferences.
+You can insert these cluster maps as many times as you want, because the Permutation-based ARI, as the parametric version, allows for **circular analysis**, still controlling for the multiplicity of inferences.

 <!-- badges: start -->
 <!-- badges: end -->